vabraham/foodie_favorites/README.md

 ## Modeling

 ### Part 1 - Named Entity Recognition
 To frame this as a data science problem, there were two issues at hand, the first of which was determining whether or not a word was considered "food".
-To do this, I used a <b>Conditional Random Field</b> (crf) algorithm, which is a type of Named Entity Recognition.
-A crf uses text featurization like part of speech, is it a capital, is it a title, as well as features about adjacent words, in order to make a classification.
+To do this, I used a <b>Conditional Random Field</b> (CRF) algorithm, which is a type of Named Entity Recognition.
+A CRF uses text featurization like part of speech, is it a capital, is it a title, as well as features about adjacent words, in order to make a classification.

 #### Example of perfect classification in a review
 ![Image of Classification]